Perspective | I watched the GOP’s Arizona election audit. It was worse than you think.

-So I expected it to be unconventional.
+So I figured it would be unconventional.
 But it was so much worse than that.
 In more than a decade working on elections, audits and recounts across the country, I’ve never seen one this mismanaged.

 I arrived at the Veterans Memorial Coliseum on the morning of May 4.
 Security was conspicuously high: At three stations, guards checked my ID and my letter from the secretary of state.
 No bags were permitted on the floor, and I had to surrender my phone, laptop and smartwatch.
 I was allowed a yellow legal pad and red pen to take notes, and provided with a pink T-shirt to wear so I would be immediately identifiable.
-The audit observers hired by Cyber Ninjas, in orange T-shirts, followed me wherever I went and reported random things about me they found suspicious.
+The audit observers hired by Cyber Ninjas, in orange T-shirts, followed me wherever I went and reported random things about me they found suspicious, like that my foot had crossed the tape perimeter separating the work and observation areas.
 Several times someone asked to test my pen, to ensure it really had red ink.
 Once, they even demanded that I empty my pockets, in which I carried that pen and a pair of reading glasses.
-I was allowed only to ask procedural questions of the Cyber Ninjas attorney; I couldn’t talk to anyone else performing the work.
+I was allowed to ask only procedural questions of the Cyber Ninjas attorney; I couldn’t talk to anyone else performing the work.
 The atmosphere was tense.

 I was stunned to see spinning conveyor wheels, whizzing hundreds of ballots past “counters,” who struggled to mark, on a tally sheet, each voter’s selection for the presidential and Senate races.
 They had only a few seconds to record what they saw.
 Occasionally, I saw a counter look up, realize they missed a ballot and then grab the wheel to stop it.
 This process sets them up to make so many mistakes, I kept thinking.
 Humans are terrible at tedious, repetitive tasks; we’re especially bad at counting.
 That’s why, in all the other audits I’ve seen, bipartisan teams follow a tallying method that allows for careful review and inspection of each ballot, followed by a verification process.
-I’d never seen an audit use contraptions to speed up the process.
+I’d never seen an audit use contraptions to speed things up.

 Speed doesn’t necessarily pose a problem if the audit has a process for catching and correcting mistakes.
 But it didn’t.
 Each table had three volunteers tallying the ballots, and their tally sheets were considered “done” as long as two of the three tallies matched, and the third was off by no more than two ballots.
-The volunteers only recounted if their tally sheets had three or more errors — a threshold they stuck to, no matter how many ballots a stack contained, whether it was 50 or 100.
+The volunteers recounted only if their tally sheets had three or more errors — a threshold they stuck to, no matter how many ballots a stack contained, whether 50 or 100.
 This allowed for a shocking amount of error.
-Some table managers told the counters to go back and recount when there were too many errors; other table managers just instructed the counters to fix their “math mistakes.”
+Some table managers told the counters to recount when there were too many errors; other table managers just instructed the counters to fix their “math mistakes.”
 At no point did anyone track how many ballots they were processing at their station, to ensure that none got added or lost during handling.

 I also observed other auditors working on a “forensic paper audit,” flagging ballots as “suspicious” for a variety of reasons.
-One was presidential selection: If someone thought the voter’s choice looked as though it was marked by a machine, they flagged it as “anomalous.”
+One was presidential selection: If someone thought the voter’s choice looked as though it had been marked by a machine, they flagged it as “anomalous.”
 Another was “missing security markers.”
 (It’s virtually impossible for a ballot to be missing its security markers, since voting equipment is designed to reject ballots without them.)
 The third was paper weight — the forensics tables had scales for weighing ballots, though I never saw anyone use them — and texture.
 Volunteers scrutinized ballots for, of all things, bamboo fibers.
-Only later, after the shift, did I learn that this was connected to a conspiracy theory that fake ballots had been flown in from South Korea.
+Only later, after the shift, did I learn that this was connected to groundless speculation that fake ballots had been flown in from South Korea.

 The fourth reason was folding.
 The auditors reasoned that only absentee voters would fold their ballots; an in-person, Election Day voter would take a flat ballot, mark it in the booth and submit it, perfectly pristine.
 I almost had to laugh: In my experience, voters will fold ballots every which way, no matter where they vote or what the ballot instructs them to do.
 Chalk it up to privacy concerns or individual quirks — but no experienced elections official would call that suspicious.